vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 sons, so that at least one may visit

-Gayā 652-653; twelve kinds of, re cognized in ancient times, of whom the kşetraja, the putrikāputra and
+Gayā 652-653; twelve kinds of, re cognized in ancient times, of whom the kṣetraja, the putrikāputra and

 dattaka most important 536 Soul, at time of death of one body